silentdiverchris/Jiminy/README.md

 "HtmlSettings": {
     "ShowDiagnostics": true,
     "VerboseDiagnostics": false,
-    "HtmlTemplateFileName": "C:\\Personal\\Jiminy\\HtmlTemplate.html",
     ..etc..
 ```

-...and each item display will include a full report of what it did when interpreting each tag set and the tags it decided to apply, as below.
+...and each item display will include a full report of what happened when it was interpreted and the tags it decided to apply, as below.

 ![Diagnostics sample](./Screenshots/DiagnosticsSample.png)